addipls/focus/README.md

 This is mostly a project to get familiar with Flutter, however it aims to solve a problem I personally experience.
 I struggle with short term memory issues, and often find myself getting distracted & completely forgetting I have something I should be doing.

 ## Planned Features
 - Authentication.
 Login & Signup, and have your configs stored in the cloud for you to use on any device.
+Uses Pocketbase for self-host
 - Push notification "spam."

 ## Screenshots (Will be added as progress is made):